Cordyceps research

 A particular study examined the effect of Cordycepin on liver cells.

-The subsequent results showed that Cordyceps acid and Cordycepin together did indeed improve both the inflammatory and fibrogenic response of HSCs (Hepatic stellate cells – liver cells).
+The subsequent results showed that Cordyceps acid and Cordycepin together improved both the inflammatory and fibrogenic response of HSCs (Hepatic stellate cells – liver cells).

-This is most likely because of their ability to encourage DNA repair at the same time as reducing damage from free radicals.
+This is most likely because of their ability to encourage DNA repair while reducing damage from free radicals.

 It is believed that Cordycepin can also help reduce the possibility of chronic liver conditions, including hepatitis.
-Other studies have shown that it protects the liver, even if the liver has suffered severe disease damage.
+Other studies have shown that it protects the liver, even if it has suffered severe disease damage.
+Every batch of cordyceps is tested for high levels of cordycepin to ensure full effects.

 1. Wong, Y. Y., & Duffin, R. (2009).
 Cordycepin Inhibits Protein Synthesis and Cell Adhesion through Effects on Signal Transduction.
 Journal of Biological Chemistry, 285(4), 2610-2621.